semrush/intergalactic/website/docs/table-group/table-controls/table-controls.md

 > If the data in the column should not be sorted, there should be no sorting icon.

-- The sort icon should always be displayed on columns that can be sorted. **The icon shows not the current state, but how the column will be sorted if sorting is activated.**
+- The sort icon should be displayed while hovering on columns that can be sorted. **The icon shows not the current state, but how the column will be sorted if sorting is activated.**
 - The default sorting must be set for each column to be sorted.
 Descending order is used by default (use `SortDesc` icon).
-- If sorting on a column is active, the icon has the `active` state and shows the corresponding sorting direction.
+- If sorting on a column is active, the icon has an `active` state and shows the corresponding sorting direction.
 - **When you select a different column**, the icon on the selected column becomes active.
-Icons on other columns go to the inactive state and do not change their direction.
+Icons on other columns do not change their direction.
 - When you reload data in a table where data was sorted in one of the columns, the header of the sorted column remains highlighted.

 > When you click on the sorting icon in the header, the table should be reloaded and always return the user to the top of the first row.